Dont-Get-Lost-in-Froghill-Penang

 This boutique hotel shares the ground floor with a non-halal coffee shop called Brava.
 You can have breakfast or lunch here (But there are many places to eat around this hotel too).

+AEON is not far away from this hotel if you need to pick up something.
 We paid about RM130 for one night in the king standard room (breakfast not included).
-Got RM20 ringgit off from an Agoda coupon.
+We got RM20 ringgit off from an Agoda coupon.

 Tip: For RM10, you can get the yearly membership and check out late at 3pm.
 Not sure if they still have that promotion but it’s worth checking it out.
 There is a Chariton Hotel in Ipoh too.